Learning Technology Integrations

 Teaching Students Time Management

-By Dr. Erin Bell, CETL Staff Many college students — particularly those who are in their first year — may find it difficult to effectively manage their time.
-For such students, college is often the very first period that they are responsible for managing their workload and schedule in order to complete assignments and course […]
+By Dr. Erin Bell, Assistant Director of Educational Development Many college students — particularly those who are in their first year — may find it difficult to effectively manage their time.
+For such students, college is often the very first period that they are responsible for managing their workload and schedule to complete assignments and […]

 Read More… from Teaching Students Time Management